You are 40 weeks pregnant!

 Your developing body

-You are probably feeling big, frustrated and anxious to meet your baby.
+At week 40, you are probably feeling big, frustrated and anxious to meet your baby.
 Read up about ways you can kick-start labour at home, from nipple stimulation to walking in the park!
 You may also be worrying about what contractions feel like and whether you’ll know you are in labour.
 The general rule is; if you can’t speak during a contraction – you are in labour!
 When your contractions get to five minutes apart and last for 45 to 60 seconds its time to go to the hospital.